-(d)influence circles (e) filtered skeleton (f) result surface

-Figure 5: Generating convolution surface from silhouette

-We refer to the initial polygon edges as the external edges, and refer to the edges added by the Delaunay triangulation as the internal edges.
-A triangle in the CDT is then called a junction triangle, sleeve triangle, or terminal triangle if it has three, two or one internal edges, respectively [25].
+(d)influence circles (e) filtered skeleton (f) result surface Figure 5: Generating convolution surface from silhouette and refer to the edges added by the Delaunay triangulation as the internal edges.
+A triangle in the CDT is then called a junction triangle, sleeve triangle, or terminal triangle if it has three, two or one internal edges, respectively25.